-Note: For Java version 8 and higher, please use the CleanupStalledJob-jar-with-dependencies_v.10.5.0.jar that you can download from this repository.
+Note: For Java version 8, please use the CleanupStalledJob-jar-with-dependencies_v.10.5.0.jar that you can download from this repository.

 In pre-5.x versions, this utility works by using the jobId to identify the job to be cleaned.
 In 5.x and after, the UUID needs to be used to clean the jobs.
 Follow the steps here to find the UUID for your selected job:

 - In the CloudBees CD (CloudBees Flow)/Commander UI, click on the “Jobs” tab and locate the Job for which you want to run the CleanupStalledJob utility.

 In the below screenshot the job is “build2_OnelPlatform”: